dojo/docs/thank-you.rst

 #format dojo_rst

-This page is in place to personally thank each and every document contributor.
-It is a huge effort, and would never succeed with the time donated by the following individuals:

 Thank you!
 ----------

+This page is in place to personally thank each and every document contributor.
+It is a huge effort, and would never succeed with the time donated by the following individuals.

 A big "thank you" goes to